Bidding and Assignments Research

 - The Office of Overseas Schools (OOS) offers information on schools supported by the U.S. Department of State and non-assisted schools.

-- The Family Liaison Office (FLO) offers advice on appropriate schooling options and resources to make educated decisions about education overseas.
+- The Family Liaison Office offers advice on appropriate schooling options and resources to make educated decisions about education overseas.

 Transition Center Training Courses